Ten Things to Consider When Inviting a Retreat Guest-Speaker

 But I think the best thing a church can do for a guest-speaker is talk to him.
 Don't just walk past him at the end of worship.
 Talk to him.
 Thank him for something specific about his message.
 Ask him questions about it.
 During meal times, invite him to sit at your table.
 Ask him about his family, church, and hobbies.
 When churches don't interact with their guest-speaker, it makes the pastor feel kind of like a prostitute who are simply paid to perform a service.

-6. What Pastors Do After Speaking
+6. What Pastors Do at Your Retreat When They’re Not Speaking

 A lot of times people will ask what I'm doing throughout the retreat.
 I think people presume when they're not preaching, the guest-speakers are praying in their rooms the entire weekend.